LauraVEkris/openrowingmonitor/docs/Architecture.md

 ### Lack of support for the Raspberry Pi 5

-Along with the introduction of Raspberry Pi 5, a new GPIO hardware architecture has been introduced, breaking compatibility with `pigpio` (see https://github.com/JaapvanEkris/openrowingmonitor/issues/52).
+Along with the introduction of Raspberry Pi 5, a new GPIO hardware architecture has been introduced, breaking compatibility with `pigpio` (see [issue 52](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)).
 As discussed there, `pigpio` has strong benefits over competing libraries, specifically

 * the provision of a high resolution measurement
 * the possibility to measure on the upward or downward moving flank, or both